u-train/docs/types/boolean.md

 end
 ```

-> Note: There's a minor problem with the shorter way.
+> *Note*: There's a minor problem with the shorter way.
 Can you find it?
 Hint: replace 0 in the shorter example with a falsey value and evaulate.

 You can also chain them along like so: